aws-neuron/aws-neuron-sdk/general/arch/neuron-features/neuroncore-batching.rst

 Unlike inference workloads, training is inherently an offline process, and thus doesn’t have latency requirements.
 This means that training is almost always batched to some degree.

+Batch-size naming
+^^^^^^^^^^^^^^^^^

+For distributed processing, defining the batch size depends on the observation level.
+There are multiple terms you should be aware of when running a distributed training job, especially global batch size (GBS) and micro-batch.
+Knowing the batch size in advance is crucial for precompiling the computational graph and for setting the hyperparameters.

+  global batch-size
+    Number of total samples used for an update of the optimizer.
+    This includes all the repsective gradients that get added up from data-parallel processing or gradient accumulation.

+  micro-batch size
+    Smallest unit of the number of samples getting processed in a single step in the accelerator.
+For very large models, it is frequently chosen to be 1.

+  mini-batch or replica-batch size
+    Number of samples that contribute to a gradient within one data-parallel rank.
+    A mini-batch gradient is obtained by aggregating multiple micro-batch gradients within or without a pipeline (aka. gradient accumulation).

+  worker batch
+     The portion of mini-batch samples processed by a worker.

 How to determine the optimal batch-size for training workloads?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^